raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 --- task ---

-Connect the other leg on that side (signal out) to a ground (GND or -) pin.
+Connect the other leg on that side (signal-out) to a ground (GND or -) pin.

 ![connect to a ground pin](images/buttonBasics_buttonToGround.png)